Balluff - BVS CA-GT Technical Documentation

 Note

-Depending on the used network card and driver these options might have slightly different locations and/or names.
+Depending on the used network card and device driver these options might have slightly different locations and/or names.